Matsenas/roam-to-reflect/README.md

 4. Extract URLs from graph JSON (run `python 1-url-extract.py`)
 5. OPTIONAL: If you already imported Roam JSON to Reflect and want to check/apply changes to your Reflect formatted JSON.
     - Download (export) Reflect JSON and apply steps 3-4 to it.
-    - Compare Roam and Reflect extracted URLs' CSVs to see the Roam Firebase URLs that failed to import to Reflect (run `python compare-csvs.py`).
-The outputs are `ums.csv` ("unmatched URLs in smaller csv") and `umb.csv` (unmatched URLs in bigger csv).
+    - Compare Roam and Reflect extracted URLs' CSVs to see the Roam Firebase URLs that failed to import to Reflect (adjust `compare-csvs.py` with appropriate file names and then run `python compare-csvs.py`).
+    - The outputs are `ums.csv` ("unmatched URLs in smaller csv") and `umb.csv` (unmatched URLs in bigger csv).
     - In my case, the Reflect JSON had 4 pictures that for some reason didn't import from Roam to Reflect.
 But you might not encounter a problem like that.
     - Decide whether you add the not-imported URLs to your URLs CSV file.
 4. Create your files bucket.
 E.g. Cloudflare R2 because of it's 0 egress fees and up to 10GB free plan storage.